grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 # Geomap

 Geomaps allow you to view and customize the world map using geospatial data.
-You can configure various overlay styles and map view settings to easily focus on the important location-based characteristics of the data.
+It's the ideal visualization if you have data that includes location information and you want to see it displayed in a map.
+You can configure various overlay styles, like routes, as well as map view settings including adding numeric values, labels, and icons.
+This helps you to easily focus on the important location-based characteristics of the data.

-> We would love your feedback on geomaps.
-Please check out the [open Github issues](https://github.com/grafana/grafana/issues?page=1&q=is%3Aopen+is%3Aissue+label%3Aarea%2Fpanel%2Fgeomap) and [submit a new feature request](https://github.com/grafana/grafana/issues/new?assignees=&labels=type%2Ffeature-request,area%2Fpanel%2Fgeomap&title=Geomap:&projects=grafana-dataviz&template=1-feature_requests.md) as needed.

-You can use the geomap visualization whenever you have information that has location information and you need to see it displayed in a map.

-The visualization can also display other information including numeric values, labels, icons, heat maps, and routes.
+{{< figure src="/static/img/docs/geomap-panel/geomap-example-8-1-0.png" max-width="1200px" alt="Geomap visualization" >}}

+When a geomap is in focus, you can pan around using the arrow keys or zoom in and out using the plus (`+`) and minus (`-`) keys or icons.

-It’s also useful when you have location data that’s changing in real-time and you want to visualize where the element is moving using auto refresh.
+Geomaps are also useful when you have location data that’s changing in real time and you want to visualize where an element is moving, using auto-refresh.

-{{< figure src="/static/img/docs/geomap-panel/geomap-example-8-1-0.png" max-width="1200px" caption="Geomap panel" >}}

 You can use a geomap visualization if you need to: